 Sanjeev Kapoor

 Chef Sanjeev Kapoor emphasises the importance of using fresh ingredients to enhance the flavours of your dishes and also speaks about the dish's history.
-Fresh vegetables, herbs, and spices can make a significant difference in the final outcome.
+Fresh vegetables, herbs, and spices can make a significant difference in the outcome.
 Another piece of advice shared by him is to keep things simple.
 Focus on highlighting the natural flavours of the ingredients rather than overwhelming the dish with too many spices or seasonings.

 Vikas Khanna